Colour All My Days: Overview

-The album was never released on CD, but the first eight songs were digitally remastered by Disky Records for the 1996 compilation The Best of Limahl.
-A reduced version of this digital compilation was released in 2002, again on the Disky label, entitled Neverending Story-Best of Limahl, and included seven tracks from the original album.
-The whole album appeared as part of Warner Music's Original Albums Series in 2014 along with Limahl's first album, Don't Suppose, and the three Kajagoogoo albums in a budget priced boxed set.
+The album has never been released as a standalone CD but the first eight songs were digitally remastered by Disky Records for the 1996 compilation The Best of Limahl.
+A reduced version of this digital compilation was released in 2002, again on the Disky label, entitled Neverending Story - Best of Limahl, and included seven tracks from the original album.
+The whole album appeared as part of Warner Music's Original Albums Series in 2014 along with Limahl's first album, Don't Suppose, and the three Kajagoogoo albums in a budget priced CD boxed set.

 Critical reception

 Smash Hits magazine gave the album a highly negative review, awarded it a rare zero out of ten and stating that "This album is all that is dull, completely without imagination, and sickeningly bland in the world of popular music..."

 Track listing

-All lyrics written by Limahl; all music composed by Giorgio Moroder; except where noted.